A brief history of Bembridge Harbour

 The Duver Side

 The Duver side of the harbour has also seen businesses come and go over the years.
-Boatyards operate similarly to their counterparts on the opposite side of the harbour and commercial hovercraft are still built and maintained on part of the old Woodnutts site.
+Boatyards operate similarly to their counterparts on the opposite side of the harbour and commercial hovercraft were built and maintained on part of the old Woodnutts site until 2012.
 The Duver, once the home of a nine-hole golf course, is now enjoyed as an open public space, maintained by the National Trust (NT).

 Other areas became residential.
 St. Helens Station was converted into a house and over the years buildings such as the Spithead Hotel, Bembridge Station and the disused Mill at St. Helens were demolished and rebuilt as homes.
 The St. Helens Quay area, along with the former gasworks site, has been cleared of empty sheds, buildings and gas holders, these being replaced with numerous homes.
 The majority of these developments have taken place within the last 30 years as the demand for housing in the area has increased.